stonerlab/stonerplots/docs/source/multipanel.rst

 attribute and the :py:class:`matplotlib.gridspec.gridspec` used for the multi-panel plot.
 Indexing the context manager variable can also give acces to the individual plots (or rows of plots if a single index is given).
 If the result of attribute and the `matplotlib.gridspec.gridspec` used for the multi-panel plot.
-Indexing the context manager

-variable can also give access to the individual plots (or rows of plots if a single index is given).
-If the result of
+Indexing the context manager variable can also give access to the individual plots (or rows of plots if a single index is given).

     fig=plt.figure("tri-plot-c")
     with MultiPanel([2,1], adjust_figsize=False) as panels: